I read a quote the other day that said, “Success doesn’t make you invincible. Success makes you lazy and complacent”.

 - Get comfortable being uncomfortable.

-- Just because you are the best now, it doesn’t mean you always will be.
+- Just because you are the best today does not mean you always will be.
 You can always grow.
+Push yourself.

 - If something doesn’t come naturally, it’s not your life sentence.
-Work hard and you can get better.
+Work hard.
+It will pay dividends down the road.
+Maybe not how you imagine, but you will learn how hard you can fight for something.
+That’s worth something.

 - Don’t ever let success go to your head.
-Help others get to where you are.
+Seed growth in others.
+Help them get to where you are.

 Here are some of ours: